xtanaa001/Xiaoqi-Homepage/content/_index.md

 Xiaoqi Tan is an Assistant Professor of [Computing Science](https://www.ualberta.ca/computing-science/index.html) at the [University of Alberta](https://www.ualberta.ca/index.html) and a Fellow of [Alberta Machine Intelligence Institute (Amii)](https://www.amii.ca/).
 Prior to July 2021, he was a Postdoctoral Fellow at the [University of Toronto](https://www.utoronto.ca/).
 He received his Ph.D.  from [HKUST](https://hkust.edu.hk/) in 2018.
 During his Ph.D.,  he was also a visiting research fellow at the [School of Engineering and Applied Science](https://www.seas.harvard.edu/), [Harvard University](https://harvard.edu).

 >
 Xiaoqi’s research interests span various topics in optimization and decision-making under uncertainty, with a particular focus on online algorithms, mechanism design, and learning theory, and their implications for dynamic, multi-agent systems in various fields, ranging from energy and transportation to communication networks.
-For more details, see his research website: [**https://sodalab.ca**](https://sodalab.ca).

 >
-If you are interested in working with Xiaoqi as an undergraduate, graduate, or postdoc, click [**here**](https://sodalab.ca/join) for more information.
+**For more about Xiaoqi's research, or if you are interested in joining his lab as an undergraduate, graduate, or postdoc, see [here](https://sodalab.ca)**.

 <!-- - [**Threshold Policies with Tight Guarantees for Online Selection with Convex Costs**](https://arxiv.org/pdf/2004.09640.pdf)\\
 Xiaoqi Tan, Bo Sun, Alberto Leon-Garcia, Yuan Wu, and Danny H.K.
 Tsang\\